 These images of gays and lesbians on my TV as a teenager in the 1980s were of people who were weird and creepy and horribly lonely and always unhappy and criminals and usually dead or in jail or suddenly not homosexual anymore by the end of the movie.
-I was so desperate for images of me when I was a sad, lonely teenager who hid in my bedroom all the time watching these images, secretly searching, searching, searching for anything on my TV with people like me, even though I didn’t quite know who me was, I still was desperate for my people, so I took what I could get and this bullshit was all that I could get.
+I was so desperate for images of me when I was a sad, lonely teenager who hid in my bedroom all the time watching these images, secretly searching, searching, searching for anything on my TV with people like me, even though I didn’t quite know who me was, I still was desperate for my people, so I took what I could get and this bullshit, quite frankly, was all that I could get.

 Bogart keeping an eye on that big gun/little penis “gunsel.”
-Bogart kept calling this poor, confused character “gunsel” in the movie, so I looked it up and according to my research it was a derogatory term then for homosexual, particularly young homosexuals.
+Bogart kept calling this poor, confused character “gunsel” in the movie, so I looked it up and according to my research it was a derogatory term then for homosexuals, particularly young homosexuals.
 Lovely.

 Now I know why I liked the 1948 film Rope better than this film and why it didn’t bother me quite so much when I saw it again last year for the first time in years, because even though it had three gay guys in that film as well, two of whom were the bad guys, at least the bad guys were based on real people.
 The three gay guys in The Maltese Falcon seemed to just be based on derogatory stereotypes and not real, actual people.

-Fun Fact (because I really need to distract my brain from all of this blow job talk): Ward Bond appears in The Maltese Falcon and this is a fun fact because my dad once said when I was a kid that, “Ward Bond was in every God damned film from the 1930s through the 1950s.”
-And so over the years his observation has been proven right again and again because pretty much whenever I sit down to watch a film from this time period, Ward Bond does seem to always show up in every film ever made during that time.
+Fun Fact (because I really need to distract my lesbian brain from all of this blow job talk): Ward Bond appears in The Maltese Falcon and this is a fun fact because my dad once said when I was a kid that, “Ward Bond was in every God damned film from the 1930s to the 1950s.”
+And so over the years, his observation has been proven to be right again and again because pretty much whenever I sit down to watch a film from this time period, Ward Bond does seem to always show up in every film ever made during that time.
 From The Maltese Falcon to It’s A Wonderful Life to Gone With The Wind.
 No matter how big or small the part was, if you’re watching a film from that time period, you are probably seeing Ward Bond too. 🙂